Amenability of group actions on compact spaces and the associated Banach algebras: Introduction and basic definitions

-We will give sketch of the proof of \autoref{thm:Johnson} because we obtained our main theorems by imitating this proof and it makes understanding our proof clear.
-We work on the case $G$ is discrete (and write it $\Gamma$) for concice.
+We will give a sketch of the proof of \autoref{thm:Johnson} because we obtained our main theorems by imitating this proof and it makes understanding our proof clear.
+We work for the case that $G$ is discrete (and use the symbol $\Gamma$) for concise.

-To show (2) to (1) of \autoref{thm:Johnson}, it suffices to construct a concrete derivation from $ \ell ^1 (\Gamma) $ and use the fact that it becomes inner.
+To show (2) $\Rightarrow$ (1) in \autoref{thm:Johnson}, it suffices to construct a concrete derivation from $\ell ^1 (\Gamma)$ and uses the fact that every derivation is inner.

 \begin{itemize}